lblod/frontend-embeddable-notule-editor/README.md

   activeInRanges: (state) => [[0, state.doc.content.size]],
 },
 ```
-This block configures both the citation and the variable plugin in the same way, it basically set the configuration type as `ranges` and set the active range of the plugin to trigger in the entire document, this is a very basic configuration, to see how to specify a different trigger zone or hopw to define custom variables check the docs of the [citation](https://github.com/lblod/ember-rdfa-editor-lblod-plugins#citaten-plugin) and the [variable](https://github.com/lblod/ember-rdfa-editor-lblod-plugins#insert-variable-plugin) plugins.
+This block configures both the citation and the variable plugin in the same way, it basically set the configuration type as `ranges` and set the active range of the plugin to trigger in the entire document, this is a very basic configuration, to see how to specify a different trigger zone or how to define custom variables check the docs of the [citation](https://github.com/lblod/ember-rdfa-editor-lblod-plugins#citaten-plugin) and the [variable](https://github.com/lblod/ember-rdfa-editor-lblod-plugins#insert-variable-plugin) plugins.

 ```javascript
 tableOfContents: [